AgataBG/sme-bi-course-application/vm-exercises.md

 Let's see it all in action!

 ##### STEP 1
-Load slicer_and_timeline.xlsx, duplicate the sheet `Column and Line pivot charts` the and call it "Slicer and Timeline".
+Load slicer_and_timeline.xlsx, duplicate the sheet `Column and Line pivot charts` and call it "Slicer and Timeline".

 ##### STEP 2
-Did you know that we can add any data column a _Slicer_, even if it's not present in our pivot table and chart.
+Did you know that we can add any data column a _Slicer_, even if it's not present in our pivot table and chart?
 - Add a _Slicer_ based on `State` field and test it out.
 - Investigate various slicer options in _Slicer_ menu and make sure that the states are appearing in two columns.

 ##### STEP 3
 Next, we will add a _timeline_, the same way as you would add a _slicer_.
-Since it is a date based filter, make sure to select a relevant _order..._ field as basis for it.
+Since it is a date-based filter, make sure to select a relevant `Order...` field as the basis for it.

 ##### STEP 4
 Adapt the _timeline_ to the same date dimension (year/quarter/month etc) as currently is present in the pivot table and test it out.

 #### Exercise question:
-Using your interactive filters zoom in on period of Q1-2018 till Q4-2019 and find out for California, New York and Pennsylvania states which quarter delivered the least orders?
+Using your interactive filters zoom in on the period of Q1-2018 till Q4-2019 and find out for California, New York and Pennsylvania states which quarter delivered the least orders.
 Provide an answer in format e.g. Q4-2010.

 #### Answer:
 Q3-2019